crhowell3/open-dis-rust/README.md

 &nbsp;

 ## 💭 About
-Rust implementation of the IEEE-1278.1 Distributed Interactive Simulation (DIS) application protocol.
-This library was implemented according to the IEEE Std 1278.1-2012 publication as well as [SISO-REF-010-2020](https://www.sisostandards.org/resource/resmgr/reference_documents_/siso-ref-010-2023-v31.zip).
+Rust implementation of the IEEE 1278.1-2012 Distributed Interactive Simulation (DIS) application protocol.
+This library was implemented according to the IEEE Std 1278.1-2012 publication as well as [SISO-REF-010-2023](https://www.sisostandards.org/resource/resmgr/reference_documents_/siso-ref-010-2023-v32.zip).

 ## 📕 Documentation
 The documentation for the latest version of this library can be found [here](https://docs.rs/open-dis-rust/).
 All previously published versions of this package can be found on [crates.io](https://crates.io/crates/open-dis-rust/versions), and each version's respective documentation is accessible from there as well.